 On 3 August 2015, Pierre Claver Mbonimpa was shot in the face and neck as he returned home in his car from the office.
 He survived the attack and is currently living abroad.

 Pierre Claver Mbonimpa is President of the Association for the Protection of Human Rights and Detained Persons (APRODH), an organisation which provides vital assistance to detainees and victims of human rights violations, including torture and sexual violence.
-His defence of Burundi’s most vulnerable has led to his work receiving much international acclaim.
+His defense of Burundi’s most vulnerable has led to his work receiving much international acclaim.

 On 27 October 2015, he received the Pan African Human Rights Defenders Network’s 2015 East Africa Shield Award, recognising his outstanding work as a human rights defender in Burundi.